shewa12/wordpress-plugin-starter/README.md

 1. Clone GIT Repository
 2. Run `composer install` command from project root directory
 3. Run `npm install` command from project root directory
+4. Activate the plugin, on the admin side you should see a console message: **Hello WPS User** .
+All set :grin:

 	In the plugin every where **plugin-starter** is used as plugin prefix/slug. **PluginStarter** is used as a namespace.
 Which you may want to change.
 To change you can use following **WP CLI** command: